UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 All presentations will be face-to-face oral presentations for 20 minutes.
 We expect approximately 20 presentations.
 The workshop language is English.

-All authors will be invited to submit a full-length paper for a special journal issue by January 2024 (details TBC).
+All authors will be invited to express their interest in submitting a full-length paper for a special journal issue when submitting an abstract on EasyChair.
+Following a review process, selected authors will be invited to submit a full paper.
+The submission date for the full-length paper will be in January 2024 (details TBC).
 The papers will be subject to the normal peer-review process.
 Please note that the acceptance of abstracts to the workshop does not guarantee a publication.

 ### Abstracts